jupyter-book/mystmd/docs/external-references.md

 MyST can integrate directly with other Sphinx documentation, which is used in many Python projects including the [standard library](https://docs.python.org/).
 This re-uses the reference specification defined by [the intersphinx plugin for Sphinx](https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html).

 Similar to [MyST cross references](#myst-xref), use the `references` object to list Sphinx projects.
-For example, in the demonstration below we will load the Python 3.7 documentation and JupyterBook docs, both of which use sphinx and expose cross references through an `objects.inv` file.
+For example, in the demonstration below we will load the Python 3.7 documentation and Jupyter Book docs, both of which use sphinx and expose cross references through an `objects.inv` file.

 (intersphinx-config)=